Marc Zvi Brettler

 Marc Brettler (Marc Zvi Brettler) is an American biblical scholar, and the Bernice and Morton Lerner Professor in Judaic Studies at Duke University.
-He earned his B.A., M.A., and PhD from Brandeis University, where he previously served as Dora Golding Professor of Biblical Studies.
+He earned his B.A., M.A., and PhD from Brandeis University, where he was previously Dora Golding Professor of Biblical Studies.
 He researches biblical metaphors, the Bible and gender, biblical historical texts, the book of Psalms, and the post-biblical reception of the Hebrew Bible, including in the New Testament.
 He is a co-founder of the website thetorah.com, which integrates critical and traditional methods of studying the Bible.

 In 2004, Brettler won the National Jewish Book Award for The Jewish Study Bible.